ls1intum/Artemis/docs/dev/guidelines/server.rst

 * RestControllers should not execute business logic but rely on delegation.
 * RestControllers should deal with the HTTP layer of the application.
 * RestControllers should be oriented around a use-case/business-capability.
+* RestControllers should return DTOs that are as small as possible

 Route naming conventions: